toaigit/selfsigned/README.md

 ## Introduction

 During the development, you may need to run a webserver in SSL/https mode.
-This will require the certificate.
-You can utilize to the Let's encrypt free SSL cert valid for 3 months.
+This will require a certificate.
+You can obtain an SSL certificate signed by Let's encrypt valid for 3 months and it is free.
 However, there is an easy way to create a self-signed certificate using your own RootCA.

 This repo will guide you through the process to create your own rootCA and create your own SSL cert signed by you.

 ## Installation